jroehl/estate-portal-aggregator/README.md

 ## Usage as a module

-Following functions are exported:
+Following (typed) classes are exported:

-- fetchEstateImmobilienscout24
-- fetchEstatesImmobilienscout24
-- fetchEstateFlowFactV1
-- fetchEstatesFlowFactV1
-- fetchEstateFlowFactV2
-- fetchEstatesFlowFactV2
-- generateDictionaryCommonProperties
+- Immobilienscout24
-- generateDictionaryImmobilienscout24
+- FlowFactV1
-- generateDictionaryFlowFactV1
+- FlowFactV2

+Following (typed) helper functions are exported:

-- generateDictionaryFlowFactV2
+- generateCommonPropertiesDictionary

 ### Immobilienscout24